-This conventional method was introduced by Mr. Oswald Jacoby of Dallas, Texas, United States.
+This conventional method was introduced into the bridge community of the American Contract Bridge League by Mr. Oswald Jacoby of Dallas, Texas, United States.
 This rather world-renown bridge personality was also known under the nicknames of Ossie and Jake.
 He was born on December 8, 1902, and died on June 27, 1984.
 His interest was mainly for the game of bridge, but he also was professional, skilled, and accomplished in the games of backgammon, gin rummy, and also the game of poker.

 Mr. Oswald Jacoby had established his skill as a bridge player in the mid- to late 1920s in both Auction Bridge and Contract Bridge.
 He was offered an opportunity by Mr. Sidney Lenz to enter the international competitions by partnering for the famous and heavily media-covered event known as the Culbertson Match in the year 1931.
 Owing to his aggressive bidding style compared with the rather traditional and inflexible bidding style of Mr. Sidney Lenz he withdrew from the match.